emilydegrandpre/0/README.md

-Hi, welcome to my website started with Bootstrap.
+Hi, welcome to my website.
 I'm learning slowly how to do this thing... bear with me